Blog Barista: Sam Nadarajan | February 12, 2020 | Developer Tools | Brew time: 9 min

 Enter Issues on Behalf of Others

 If an agent is on the phone with a customer, the agent can easily create a Service Desk Issue on behalf of the individual on the phone.
 This allows the issue to directly be associated with the individual on the phone, and not the agent itself.
-In a Jira Service Desk project, this is done by selecting Raise Request from the left hand side.
+In a Jira Service Management project, this is done by selecting Raise Request from the left hand side.

 Upon clicking this link, you will be taken to the customer portal.
 Select the specific request type that pertains to the phone call (or other communication medium).
 At the very top of the screen, a section called Raise this request on behalf of allows you to select the customer that is requesting the issue.